 Another essential point is the temperament – how social, dependent, trainable and confident do you want or need your dog to be.
 Every dog is an individual, but between the different breeds, there are definitely more predictable traits.
-For example, sporting dogs like retrievers are notoriously people focused, making them highly trainable, while terriers have been bred to hunt without the help or direction of their handlers, allowing them to be more independent.
+Sporting dogs like retrievers are notoriously people focused, making them highly trainable, while terriers have been bred to hunt without the help or direction of their handlers, allowing them to be more independent.

 How to pick the right puppy for service work

 First of all, you absolutely want to pick your future service dog with the help of an experienced service dog trainer, breeder or similar expert.
 They often have a keen sense for these things and know exactly what to look for.
 The following information is purely to help you make a more educated decision because nothing beats having a second pair of experienced, unbiased eyes there with you.